 Next, we move into the anxiety dosing recommendations from the CBD DNA test kit…

 At this point, I am done talking about the ratios.
-You can read my comments on the ratios in the above paragraphs located within this blog.
+You can read my comments on the proportions in the above paragraphs located within this blog.
 The dosage SEEMS TO BE more in line with what I would expect them to be.
-For example, our product called ‘sleep’ (click here to see the product) has roughly 66mg of CBD-rich hemp extract per serving.
-This falls in line with the recommended dosing of this CBD DNA test kit, and it makes much more sense to me.
+For example, our product called ‘sleep’ has roughly 66mg of CBD-rich hemp extract per serving.
+This falls in line with the recommended dosing of this CBD DNA test kit, making much more sense to me.
 A range of 10-100mg of CBD is much more believable than 50-800mg of CBD.

-There is an entire section of the CBD DNA test kit report that is dedicated to going over the user’s “genetic variants.”
-I don’t really understand the variants all too well, and the report isn’t super detailed in explaining how the variants affect your personal CBD use.
-The variants are separated into three categories: transporter and receptor genes, signaling genes, and metabolic enzyme genes.
+There is an entire section of the CBD DNA test kit report dedicated to going over the user’s “genetic variants.”
+I don’t understand the variants all too well, and the information isn’t super detailed in explaining how the variants affect your personal CBD use.
+The variants are separated into transporter and receptor genes, signaling genes, and metabolic enzyme genes.

 - Transporter and receptor genes – Transporters and receptors are proteins that transport and receive chemical signals from outside of the cell.
-When a chemical signal is recognized by its corresponding receptor, it causes some form of cellular and tissue response.
+When its corresponding receptor recognizes a chemical signal, it causes cellular and tissue response.

 - Signaling genes – Signaling proteins acts as switches to mediate cell and tissue responses.
 These switches are triggered in response to chemical signals interacting with receptor proteins.